MatyCZ/php-lemo-tracy/README.md

-Tracy Module for Zend Framework
+Tracy Module for Laminas
 =============
-Tracy integration to Zend Framework.
+Tracy integration to Laminas.
-The Lemo\Tracy module provides integration of Tracy to Zend Framework quickly and easily with many configuration options.
+The Lemo\Tracy module provides integration of Tracy to Laminas quickly and easily with many configuration options.

 ## Installation